Public sector finances, UK: August 2025

 5. Borrowing in earlier financial years

-Provisional estimates show the public sector borrowed £148.7 billion in the financial year ending (FYE) March 2025.
-This was the third-highest borrowing in any financial year since records began in FYE March 1947, behind the equivalent 12-month period of the FYE March 2021 during the coronavirus (COVID-19) pandemic, and the FYE March 2010 following the global financial downturn.
+This was the third-highest amount borrowed any financial year since records began in the FYE March 1947.
+The highest amount borrowed in any financial year was £310.9 billion in the FYE March 2021 during the coronavirus (COVID-19) pandemic, and the second highest was £159.6 billion in the FYE March 2010 following the global financial downturn.
 However, these estimates have not been adjusted for inflation.

 Expressing borrowing as a ratio of gross domestic product (GDP) – the value of everything produced in the UK economy in a 12-month period – gives an estimate of its affordability and provides a more thorough and reliable measure for comparison of the UK's fiscal position over time.